Geometric Bounds for Persistence: Introduction

-Note that by monotonicity of widths (e.g., $\AW_k(\X\subset \Y)\geq \AW_{k+1}(\X\subset\Y))$, all these bounds apply to homology classes of degree higher than $k$, too.
 While these lifespan bounds depend on the homology degree, we next give a general bound for \v{C}ech lifespans which is independent of degree.
-We achieve this by generalizing Katz's notion of spread to the extrinsic setting and introducing the notion that we call \textit{\"uberspread} (\Cref{sec:spread}). \"Uberspread basically measures the Hausdorff distance of the space to the closest \"ubercontractible space (a contractible space where all neighborhoods are also contractible) in an ambient space.
-With this notion, we generalize the existing VR-lifespan estimates with spread in \cite{lim2020vietoris} to \v{C}ech-lifespans in any degree.
+We achieve this by generalizing Katz's notion of spread \cite{katz1983filling} to the extrinsic setting and introducing the notion that we call \textit{\"uberspread} (\Cref{sec:spread}). \"Uberspread basically measures the Hausdorff distance from the space to the closest \emph{\"ubercontractible} space (a contractible space where all neighborhoods are also contractible, see \Cref{def:ubercontractible}) in an ambient space.
+With this notion, we generalize the existing VR-lifespan estimates via spread obtained by Lim, M\'emoli and Okutan \cite{lim2020vietoris} to \v{C}ech-lifespans in any degree.

-\begin{restatable*}[\v{C}ech Lifespans via \"Uberspread]{thm}{thmuberspread} Let $\X$ be a compact subset of a Banach space $(\Y, \|\cdot\|)$.
+\begin{restatable*}[\v{C}ech Lifespans via \"Uberspread]{thm}{thmuberspread} Let $\X$ be a compact subset of a Banach space $\Y$.
 Let $\omega\in\mathrm{Spec}_k(\C_\bullet(\X\subset \Y))$ for any $k\geq 0$.
 Then, \end{restatable*}

-While the results above are very effective for bounding individual lifespans ($d_\omega-b_\omega$), we next attack a more general question: how to obtain a global bound for death times of homology classes across all degrees?
+While the results above are effective for bounding individual lifespans ($d_\omega-b_\omega$), we also attack a more general question: how to obtain a global bound for death times of homology classes across all degrees?
 To do this we introduce a notion, called {\em extinction time}, representing the maximal threshold after which there is no nontrivial homology class in any degree $k\geq 0$.
 We bound both \v{C}ech extinction times $\wc{\xi}(\X\subset \Y)$ and Vietoris--Rips extinction times $\xi(\X)$ by relating $\X$ to their convex hulls and tight spans, respectively.
 In the case of \v{C}ech filtrations, we introduce a notion called {\em convexity deficiency}, $\cdef(\X\subset \Y)$, which is the Hausdorff distance of a space $\X$ to its convex hull in $\Y$ (\Cref{sec:Cechextinction}).

-\begin{restatable*}[Bounding \v{C}ech Extinction]{thm}{thmcechextintion} Let $\X$ be a compact subset of a Banach space $(\Y, \|\cdot\|)$.
+\begin{restatable*}[Bounding \v{C}ech Extinction]{thm}{thmcechextintion} Let $\X$ be a compact subset of a Banach space $\Y$.
 Then,

 \end{restatable*}